mmirate/gatech_hvz_mechanized/README.md

 - Does not yet scrape the player list to announce faction membership changes.
 - Does not yet scrape the announcements etc that used to be emailed before that system went out-of-commission.
 - Is not fully decomposed into a module and a main program.
 - Error handling is primitive.
-Most errors will print an error and halt the current poll or send; non-transient errors will spam stderr; and sending to the wrong faction is not handled gracefully.
+Most errors will print an error and halt the current poll or send; non-transient errors (e.g. network down) will spam stderr with semi-cryptic messages.

 ## Dependencies